-Percentage and blue progress bar: Indicate the subtask running status.
-The proportion is obtained by analyzing instances run in the subtask.
+3.Percentage and orange progress bar: Indicates the running status of the task.
+It is obtained by analyzing the running subtask instances.

-The number displayed on the line between subtasks indicates the number of output records.
-The arrow indicates the data flow direction.
+4. The line connecting subtasks shows the number of output records.
+The arrow indicates the direction of data flow.